Jason La Canfora: Podcast

 La Canfora co-hosted the B-More Opinionated podcast with Jerry Coleman.
 It "is a hyper-local production that aims to connect with not just sports fans in the Baltimore area, but also people of all walks of life ..."
 The podcast went on hiatus beginning in April 2019.
 It was announced via the podcast's Twitter page on May 27, 2019, that the show would cease production, and the accompanying website (bmoshow.com) was shut down.

 Personal life

-La Canfora currently resides in Baltimore, Maryland, with his wife Lauren and three children.
+La Canfora currently resides in Baltimore, Maryland, with his wife Lauren and three children, including First Year Players' Chloe La Canfora.
 La Canfora was an avid Boston Red Sox fan from 2004 to 2013; he is now a Baltimore Orioles fan.
 La Canfora has been open about his struggles with binge eating; as spoken about on his afternoon radio show.
+La Canfora has partnered with local health agencies regarding gout prevention; and the importance of regular rheumatology appointments.